Evalet: Evaluating Large Language Models through Functional Fragmentation

 \subsection{Social Intelligence in Simulated Interactions}

 LLMs are increasingly used as \textit{agents} that simulate human users and social interactions~\cite{park2023generative, park2024generative, zhou2023sotopia}.
 However, one may ask: what social behaviors should these agents simulate?
-To investigate this, we applied our approach on a dataset generated through the SOTOPIA environment~\cite{wang2024sotopia}, which simulates negotiations between two LLM agents role-playing characters with different social goals.
-We randomly sampled 200 data points and evaluated them based on \criterion{Social Intelligence} (i.e., does the agent effectively understand, navigate, and manage social interactions with other users or agents).
+To investigate this, we applied our approach on 200 simulated dialogues between two role-playing LLM agents based on \criterion{Social Intelligence} (i.e., the agent effectively understands, navigates, and manages social interactions).

 \autoref{fig:case_studies}C highlights various positive social behaviors within the simulations, such as agents building rapport through mirroring or balancing how much they collaborate with how much they maintain their own boundaries.
 However, the surfaced functions also reveal potentially anti-social behaviors---for instance, agents may neglect building a relationship with the other agent and focus solely on their own needs and goals.
 Practitioners can further explore these functions to identify behaviors that should be encouraged or mitigated in simulated agents, or to identify additional evaluation criteria.
 For example, one of the surfaced functions is \textit{``Character Consistency Failures''}, but these could be assessed by a separate criterion that is specific to role-playing abilities.